-USS SAMUEL B. ROBERTS is an OLIVER HAZARD PERRY class frigate and the second ship in her class heavily damaged while in action in the Persian Gulf.
-USS SAMUEL B. ROBERTS is the third ship in the US Navy to bear this name.
+USS SAMUEL B. ROBERTS was an OLIVER HAZARD PERRY class frigate and the second ship in her class heavily damaged while in action in the Persian Gulf.
+USS SAMUEL B. ROBERTS was the third ship in the US Navy to bear the name.

 |General Characteristics:||Keel Laid: May 21, 1984|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|